Swans Are Dead

-Swans Are Dead is the fifth double and seventh overall live album by American experimental rock band Swans.
-It was released in 1998 and was recorded in 1995 and 1997 on the band's final tours, before reuniting in 2010.
+Swans Are Dead is the seventh live album by American experimental rock band Swans.
+It was released in 1998 and was recorded in 1995 and 1997 on the band's final tours before reuniting in 2010.

-The setlists of this era in the Swans live show were probably the most varied in terms of chronology.
+Setlists for the band's last two tours were far more chronologically varied than setlists for other tours.
 Although many of the songs performed were taken from Soundtracks for the Blind and The Great Annihilator, the band also resurrected songs from much earlier albums, including a re-worked version of "I Crawled" from the Young God EP (1984).

 Background

-Disc one (Black) was recorded during the band's Final Tour in 1997: Amsterdam (March 13), New York City (January 24), Trondheim (February 15), Prague (February 27), Brussels (March 14) and Atlanta (January 29).
-Two other songs were performed on this tour, "The Man With the Silver Tongue", which appeared in a revised form on Angels of Light's 1999 debut LP New Mother; and "My Birth", which remained unreleased until it appeared on Swans's 2010 album My Father Will Guide Me up a Rope to the Sky.
-However, neither track was included in the album.
-Other songs were also sporadically performed, such as "The Sound" (at least twice on the American leg of the tour).
+Disc one (Black) was primarily recorded at the Paradiso, Amsterdam on March 13, 1997, while "Blood On Yr Hands" was recorded at Irving Plaza in New York City on January 24.
+Three other songs that were performed in 1997 were not included on the disc: "The Man With the Silver Tongue", which appeared in a revised form on Angels of Light's 1999 debut LP New Mother; "My Birth", which remained unreleased until it appeared on Swans's 2010 album My Father Will Guide Me up a Rope to the Sky; and "The Sound", which was performed once in 1997 with significant differences to previous versions.

-The liner notes state that disc two (White) was recorded in Norway on the band's 1995 tour (September 20-23).
-The songs "In", "Alcohol the Seed", and "Animus", that had been played during the tour and also for the Amsterdam concert, did not appear on Swans Are Dead (the concert was recorded by the radio station VPRO, "Animus" is also cut on that recording).
+Disc two (White) was recorded at the Paradiso, Amsterdam on August 24th, 1995.
+Although "In", "Alcohol the Seed", and "Animus" were played during the concert, they did not appear on Swans Are Dead.
+VPRO, a Dutch radio station, recorded the entire concert except part of "Animus".
+Three other songs were played in 1995 that were not included on the disc: "Empathy", which has three known performances; "Blood On Your Hands", which was performed twice in 1995 with many differences to later versions; and "Raping a Slave", which was only played once after 1984 and in a significantly altered form compared to previous performances.